handal-img

 Tuesday, 02 July 2024

-Understanding EAS technology, our guide dives into the essential process of disabling Electronic Article Surveillance (EAS) tags and labels.
-From understanding the types of tags and labels to mastering the deactivation process, explore how this crucial aspect of retail security ensures a seamless and secure shopping experience for both customers and businesses alike
+Our guide dives into the essential process of disabling Electronic Article Surveillance (EAS) tags and labels.
+From understanding the types of tags and labels to mastering the deactivation process, explore how this crucial aspect of retail security ensures a seamless and secure shopping experience for both customers and businesses alike.

 • Pin Tags: Commonly used on clothing, these are secured through the fabric with a pin.